 Prime Minister Baburam Bhattarai formally announced the VLY in Lumbini on December 1 last year.
 The Cabinet declared the campaign on October 17, 2011.

 VLY has been envisaged as a driver to position Nepal as a safe and happening destination in the world.
-According to the Ministry of Tourism and Civil Aviation, Nepal is becoming a major spiritual tourism destination for East Asian travellers attracted by Lumbini.
+According to the Ministry of Tourism and Civil Aviation, Nepal is becoming a major spiritual tourism destination for East Asian travelers attracted by Lumbini.
 Although not much attention has been paid to marketing and promoting Buddhist sites, the number of religious visitors has been growing each year.

 Nepal Tourism Statistics (2010) shows that the number of foreign pilgrims increased 96.6 percent in 2010 year on year.